Buc-ee's: Litigation

 In 2014, Buc-ee's filed a lawsuit against Texas-based convenience store chain "Frio Beaver".
 Frio Beaver, a company with a logo also depicting a beaver in a yellow circle with a black outline, was accused of copying the Buc-ee's beaver head logo, which the company is widely known for in Texas.
 The case was settled out of court in December 2014; B&B Grocery Inc. agreed to stop using the "Frio Beaver" logo and mascot.

 In 2016, Buc-ee's sued "Choke Canyon BBQ", another Texas convenience store, for copyright infringement and trade dressing.
 Choke Canyon used a logo of a grinning alligator in the middle of a yellow circle, which Buc-ee's claimed was an attempt by the chain to resemble the Buc-ee's logo.
 Choke Canyon was also calling its new stores "Bucky's".
 Choke Canyon lost the federal lawsuit in May 2018, with Choke Canyon changing its logo to a cowboy inside of an orange circle.

 In 2017, Buc-ee's again filed a lawsuit for breaking an agreement, this time against a Nebraska-based convenience store chain known as "Bucky's".
 The two companies had agreed to remain in their respective states and expand only to states where the other did not operate.
 The lawsuit was thrown out.
-A non-logo related lawsuit was filed in 2013 against "Chicks", a convenience store in Bryan, Texas, for trade dressing by allegedly copying Buc-ee's mega convenience store designs and layout.
+A non-logo related lawsuit was filed in 2013 against "Chicks", a convenience store in Bryan, Texas, for trade dress violations by allegedly copying Buc-ee's mega convenience store designs and layout.
 The case was settled out of court.

 In 2019, shortly after Buc-ee's opened their first store in Alabama, the company was sued for "setting unfair pump prices", because they were selling gasoline to the customers for less money than it costs to buy and transport it to a retail outlet.
 While it is common within the United States for larger gas station chains to use a pricing strategy where gas is used as a loss leader to draw customers and encourage the sale of other goods, the practice is banned under Alabama state law.

 Buc-ee's also lost a Texas Employee Retention Agreement case on appeal in 2017.
-A year after a trial court ordered a former employee to pay Buc-ee's close to $100,000 in damages and attorney's fees for breaching a "retention agreement," a Texas court of appeals reversed the decision and ordered that Buc-ee's take nothing on its claims against the former employee.
+A year after a trial court ordered a former employee to pay Buc-ee's close to $100,000 in damages and attorney's fees for breaching a "retention agreement," a Texas court of appeals reversed the decision and ordered that Buc-ee's receive nothing for its claims against the former employee.
 The court reasoned that the contract violated Texas's employment-at-will doctrine and did not meet the Texas non-compete agreement requirements, so it was not enforceable.